Bart Wenrich

 In 1994, he became a location manager for the television series New York Undercover, he was then promoted to unit production manager until the series ended in 1998.
 His other television credits as a unit production manager include The Sopranos, Hack, Jonny Zero, Love Monkey and Gossip Girl.
 He also worked as a producer on the last four aforementioned series.

 In 2009, Wenrich made his directorial debut with the Gossip Girl webisode spin-off series Chasing Dorota.
 He went on to direct three Gossip Girl episodes: "It-Girl Happened One Night", "Raiders of the Lost Art" and "Dirty Rotten Scandals" in 2011 and 2012.

-Wenrich resides in New York with his wife Dr. Bonnie Simmons and is currently an Executive Producer on the one-hour hit drama series “Power” produced for the Starz Network.
-He also directed Episode 504, “Second Chances" in the 5th Season and will be directing two more episodes in the upcoming 6th Season.
+Wenrich resides in New York with his wife Dr. Bonnie Simmons and is currently an executive producer of the Starz series Power.
+He also directed three episodes of the series.